sailfishos/docs.sailfishos.org/Tools/Sailfish_SDK/Installation/README.md

 ## Launching the Sailfish IDE

   - The SDK will be added to your system menus and a launch icon will be available for future sessions.
   - On Linux you can launch the Sailfish IDE from desktop launcher by typing `Sailfish IDE` and choosing the appropriate icon.
-Alternatively, you can stat it from command line by running `~/SailfishOS/bin/qtcreator`.
+Alternatively, you can start it from command line by running `~/SailfishOS/bin/qtcreator`.
   - On Windows you can launch the Sailfish IDE by pressing Start and typing `Sailfish IDE` and choosing the appropriate application.
   - On OS X you can launch the Sailfish IDE by opening Launchpad and typing `Sailfish IDE`.
 (With Spotlight it can be found by typing `Qt Creator`.)